 Most people with OCD realize that their obsessions are not based in reality.
 Still, they only find relief in their compulsions or rituals.
 Getting up and sitting down repeatedly at the dinner table, until the “just right” feeling is reached is one such ritual.
 This is not an action that people normally do.
 Thus, the person with OCD realizes that this ritual of trying to find a “comfort zone” in this manner is irrational, yet they cannot prevent themselves from doing it.

 There is often a fine line between thought/behaviors and OCD.
 For example, someone who likes a clean home may spend several hours cleaning it.
 Someone who is orderly and dislikes clutter may ensure everything is in it’s proper place and looks orderly; someone who works in the health care profession may wash their hands many times a day.

-As a result, few tools were available to help professionals understand OCD.”
-Given the lack of information in the past for professionals as well as consumers, OCD remains consistent in its prevalence, however in the past few decades we may be hearing more about it, as its clinical presentation is better understood.
+As a result, few tools were available to help professionals understand OCD.
+Given the lack of information in the past for professionals as well as consumers, OCD remains consistent in its prevalence.
+However, we may be hearing more about it in recent decades, as its clinical presentation is better understood.
 Further, studies on OCD and etiology show that OCD may run in families (genetic) and it may be biologically based.

 Muslims are more likely to suffer

 As research on OCD is relatively new in comparison with major disorders (i.e. major depressive disorder) we have much to learn about its etiology.
 Of special interest for Muslims, due to the rise in Islamophobia, is the possibility of environmental factors and OCD.

 Regarding environmental factors, there are various proposed factors, but not yet concrete theories, on what triggers dormant OCD in predisposed individuals.
 These include major stress, traumatic life events, family dynamics, depression, even illness.
 In some cases, it’s arguable, depression and illness are a direct cause of one’s environment, thus it is included in possible factors.